For All the Right Reasons, the Richest Hill on Earth

 greatest treasure to be found is the quality of life and decide

 Time a visit to coincide with one or more of several festival

 events scheduled for this year:

-events such as the summer's weekly Farmers' Market (every summer Saturday from 8:30 am to 1 pm from May through September) and the 23rd Annual
+events such as the summer's weekly Farmers' Market (every summer Saturday from 8 am to 1 pm (from May through first Saturday in October) and the Uptown Open House, and the Winter Blast Celebration that begins with the 30th Annual

-Butte Christmas Stroll (December 7) and the 13th Annual Ice Sculpting Contest (December 14) attract
+Christmas Stroll (December 4)and ends with the 20th Annual Ice Sculpting Contest (Saturday, December 12) attract

 visitors from throughout the region.